CircleLinkHealth/nova-import-card/docs/calls-management/api.md

 # Calls Management API

 This page describes the internal api endpoints for managing outgoing patient calls.
 Use this page to see available endpoints, and the tables they return info from.
-All endpoints return json.
+<br>**All endpoints return json.**

 ### base uri: `/api`
 #### production base uri: `https://careplanmanager.com/api`